-The case of the grilled cheese sandwich containing peanut butter that caused a 6-year-old’s anaphylactic reaction is moving forward with a hearing on June 15.
+The case of the grilled cheese sandwich containing peanut butter that caused a 6-year-old’s anaphylactic reaction is moving forward with a hearing stage.

-A Massachusetts Superior Court will consider whether Panera and a local Panera franchise company are liable for peanut butter being served in a peanut-allergic child’s grilled cheese, and whether the restaurant that made the sandwich destroyed or lost key evidence.
+A Massachusetts Superior Court will consider whether Panera and a local Panera franchise company are liable for peanut butter being served in a peanut-allergic child’s grilled cheese.
+As well it will weigh whether the restaurant that made the sandwich destroyed or lost key evidence.

 Despite those instructions, Panera prepared a sandwich that had “a significant glob of peanut butter secreted within each corner of the sandwich,” according to the civil lawsuit.